remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 ### `output-bucket`

 The bucket to place the rendered media/still in.
-The resulting Google Cloud Storage URL will be in the format `gs://{bucket-name}/renders/{render-id}/{file-name}`
+The resulting Google Cloud Storage URL will be in the format `gs://{bucket-name}/renders/{render-id}/{file-name}`.
+If this is not passed, the bucket that matches the region will be used.

 ### `--jpeg-quality`